-In architecture, a partition is a wall or other division that separates spaces within a building.
+In architecture, a partitions is a wall or other division that separates spaces within a building.
 Partitions can be permanent, such as walls, or temporary, such as portable screens or dividers.
 They can be used to create separate rooms or areas within a larger space, or to provide privacy or division between different functions.

 Partitions can be made of a variety of materials, including wood, drywall, glass, and metal.
 They can be structural, providing support for the building, or non-structural, serving only to divide space.